mixcoac/sparky/README.md

 ### Terminals

 **Gogh (recommended)**
 [Gogh](https://gogh-co.github.io/Gogh/) is a repository of themes that can be installed running a single command and picking a theme.
+You can find Sparky there.

 ```
 bash -c  "$(wget -qO- https://git.io/vQgMr)"
 ```

-Sparky is available on Gogh under theme number `214`.
-(FYI: might change as more themes get added)

 **terminal.sexy/manual**
 Using [terminal.sexy](https://terminal.sexy), configurations for Sparky are available for many terminal emulators.
 You can also fine tune and customise Sparky's colours to your liking by importing [`sparky.xresources`](src/sparky.xresources) into terminal.sexy.